-We know that problems contain opportunities and that looking for those opportunities will bring the inspiration that inner leadership is all about.
-We also know that simply looking for the opportunities will improve morale and put us back in control.
+We know that problems contain opportunities and that looking for those opportunities will bring us the inspiration that inner leadership is all about.
+We also know that simply looking for those opportunities will improve morale and put us back in control.
 And we’ve seen some examples.

 The next question is: what kinds of opportunity should we be looking for?

 It turns out there are five basic types.

 The first two are to ignore the problem (live with it) or walk away (exit the situation).
 These options might seem obvious but how often do we jump in and start fixing a problem without considering whether it really matters?
 How often do we waste time and effort on issues that would have been better left alone?